OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/motivation/index.md

 We need to fulfill the following requirements to follow this step-by-step guide.

 - Access to an OpenStack instance
-- A machine having Ubuntu22.04 LTS installed
+- Ubuntu 22.04
-- Git installed on your machine
+- Git
-- Python3 installed on your machine
-- [xOpera](https://github.com/xlab-si/xopera-opera){target=_blank} installed on your machine
+- xOpera
-- [Ansible Galaxy Collection `openstack.cloud`](https://galaxy.ansible.com/openstack/cloud){target=_blank} installed on your machine
+- Ansible Galaxy Collection `openstack.cloud`

 ## Preparation